 How Dividends Change the Game for This Dow Stock

-How big of a difference can these payouts make?
+Just how much of a difference can these payouts really make?
 I'm glad you asked:

 The article How Dividends Change the Game for This Dow Stock originally appeared on Fool.com.Fool contributor Anders Bylund holds no position in any company mentioned.
 Check out Anders' bio and holdings or follow him on Twitter and Google+.
-Motley Fool newsletter services have recommended buying shares of 3M.
-Motley Fool newsletter services have recommended creating a diagonal call position in 3M.
+Motley Fool newsletter services have recommended buying shares of Procter & Gamble and Coca-Cola.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.